joolstorrentecalo/gitlab-foss/doc/user/project/service_desk/using_service_desk.md

 ## As an end user (issue creator)

+> - Support for additional email headers [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/346600) in GitLab 14.6.
+In earlier versions, the Service Desk email address had to be in the "To" field.

 To create a Service Desk issue, an end user does not need to know anything about the GitLab instance.
 They just send an email to the address they are given, and receive an email back confirming receipt: